 Follow Dr Alison Wright on Twitter

 "I was referred to Dr Alison Wright due to unexplained post menopausal bleeding.
 She was able to see me very quickly and was reassuring, thorough and clear in explaining the potential issue and the route forward.
 Ultimately she had to perform a biopsy which thankfully came back clear.
 My care and treatment was excellent and I would have no hesitation in recommending her to anyone who wishes to be referred to a gynaecologist."

 What drove you to dedicating your entire career to improving women’s health services?

 I believe strongly in informed choice, and I feel that can only result from adequate provision of information to women and their families.
 I also genuinely enjoy talking to women about womens’ issues.
 I have been involved in the NHS London maternity services improvement board and maternity project, and was co-chair of the user engagement group, leading in the production of a document ‘what women want’.
 This project is now in implementation phase.
 It’s something very important to me.
 My interest are not only within the UK.
 I have a wider interest in improving health care provision for women worldwide.
-To this end, in my role as Vice President, I am closely involved in a variety of international projects in Africa, India and Indonesia
+I am closely involved in a variety of international projects in Africa, India and Indonesia

 “Women do sometimes prefer to come to a female doctor, and it's reassuring for them that we can offer them that option.”

 What have been your most rewarding moments in caring for women?

 I spent a year in India co-ordinating a safe motherhood project in rural areas.
 I worked in the slums of Calcutta with inspirational people, not least of whom Mother Teresa.
 I have worked with HIV in pregnancy in Rumania.
 Recently I have lectured and run workshops on reducing Maternal Mortality in Myanmar.
 This was extremely rewarding.